soldag/DataProfiling-SoSe17/docs/SUCCESS.md

 SUCCESS (**S**uper **UCC**... w**e** don't know what the re**s**t of the acronym **s**tands for) is an algorithm that finds the minimal unique column combinations (UCCs) of a data set.

-It is an **Apriori** approach traversing the regarding lattice and pruning when an UCC is found.
+It is an **Apriori** approach traversing the corresponding lattice and pruning when an UCC is found.

 It works with a queue of column combinations that first holds the single columns.
 While the queue contains combinations, the algorithm extracts the first one and checks its uniqueness.

 For the uniqueness-check a **hash** (Java's HashSet implementation) is used.
 Additionally, since _NULL ≠ NULL_, if a row contains a NULL value in any of the columns of the combination, it is ignored for the check (see below).

-If a combination is unique, it is added to the result and nothing more is done.
+If a combination is an UCC, it is added to the result list and the algorithm proceeds with the next combination in the queue.
 If not, all successors in the lattice are generated and appended to the queue.

-For each new combination it is checked, whether it already contains one already detected UCC.
-If so, the algorithms proceeds to the next combination since the current is not minimal.
+For each generated combination it is checked, whether it contains any already detected UCC.
+In this case the algorithm also proceeds with the next combination since the current one is not minimal.

 #### _If you used an algorithm from literature, provide a reference to the according publication._